codefresh-io/argo-hub/workflows/slack/versions/0.0.3/docs/post-to-channel.md

 - `SLACK_TOKEN` (required): The secret name containing the Slack bot token.
 Default is 'slack-token'
 - `SLACK_MESSAGE` (optional): The message text to send.
 Use `<@ID>` to tag users.
 See [Slack formatting guide](https://api.slack.com/reference/surfaces/formatting) for details
 - `SLACK_THREAD_TS` (optional): Thread timestamp to reply in an existing thread
+- `SLACK_MESSAGE_TS` (optional): Message timestamp to edit an existing message.
+When provided, the message will be updated instead of posting a new one
 - `SLACK_TEMPLATE_BODY` (optional): JSON string for custom Slack message template/attachment
 - `SLACK_TEMPLATE_ACTIONS` (optional): JSON string for interactive elements (buttons, etc.)
   - This replaces the actions in the template body